Infinitesimal structure of the pluricanonical double ramification locus: Constructing suitable moduli spaces

 Recall from \ref{sec:DR_construction} that we have various moduli spaces and double ramification loci (with associated cycles), which we summarise in the following diagram:

 In \ref{lem:set_theoretic_image_H} below we will show that that $\DRL^\m \to \Mbar$ factors \emph{set-theoretically} through $\widetilde{\mathcal{H}}_g^k(\m)$.

 Note that (unless $\k = 1$) we do \emph{not} have a map $\Md \to \Mdk$, since $\Mdk$ is a partial normalisation of an open subscheme of $\Mdm$.
-So far, we have computed the lengths of the local rings of the subscheme $\DRL^{1/\k} \tra \Mdk$.
+In \ref{sec:computing_length} we compute the lengths of the local rings of the subscheme $\DRL^{1/\k} \tra \Mdk$.
 Ultimately we want to show an equality of cycles $\overline{\DRC} = H_{g,\m}^\k$ on $\Mbar$ (recalling that $\overline{\DRC}$ is by definition the pushforward of $\DRC^\loz$ to $\Mbar$), so we need to compare the cycles on these various spaces, and to compare the length with the intersection multiplicity.
 We begin with a general lemma.

-\begin{lemma} Let $X \stackrel{f}{\to} Y \to \Mbar$ be birational representable morphisms of reduced stacks, with $F$ proper (here `birational' means inducing isomorphisms between some dense open substacks).
+\begin{lemma} Let $X \stackrel{f}{\to} Y \to \Mbar$ be birational representable morphisms of reduced stacks, with $f$ proper (here `birational' means inducing isomorphisms between some dense open substacks).
 Suppose that the morphism $\sigma$ extends to $\sigma_X\colon X \to \ca J$ and $\sigma_Y \colon Y \to \ca J$ (necessarily unique, by reducedness).
 Define $\DRL_X \tra X$ and $\DRL_Y \tra Y$ by pulling back the unit section of $\ca J$ along $\sigma_X$, resp. $\sigma_Y$, and assume that they have the expected codimension $g$.

 Define $\DRC_X$ and $\DRC_Y$ as cycles supported on $\DRL_X$ resp. $\DRL_Y$ as in \ref{def:DRprime}.
 Then $f_*\DRC_X = \DRC_Y$, an equality of cycles on $\DRL_Y$. \end{lemma} \begin{proof} We proceed as in the proof of \cite[theorem 6.7]{Holmes2017Extending-the-d}.
 Namely, we have a commutative diagram